Congenital diaphragmatic hernia: Treatment

 The first step in management is orogastric tube placement and securing the airway (intubation).
 Ideally, the baby will never take a breath, to avoid air going into the intestines and compressing the lungs and heart.
 The baby will then be immediately placed on a ventilator.

 Extracorporeal membrane oxygenation (ECMO) has been used as part of the treatment strategy at some hospitals.
 ECMO acts as a heart-lung bypass.

 Diaphragm eventration is typically repaired thoracoscopically, by a technique called plication of the diaphragm.
-Plication basically involves a folding of the eventrated diaphragm which is then sutured in order to “take up the slack” of the excess diaphragm tissue.
+Plication basically involves a folding of the eventrated diaphragm which is then sutured in order to "take up the slack" of the excess diaphragm tissue.

 Prognosis

-Congenital diaphragmatic hernia has a mortality rate of 40–62%, with outcomes being more favorable in the absence of other congenital abnormalities.
+In the modern era, congenital diaphragmatic hernia has a survival rate of approximately 60-70%, with some tertiary care centers reporting a survival rate of up to 92%.
 Individual rates vary greatly dependent upon multiple factors: size of hernia, organs involved, additional birth defects and/or genetic problems, amount of lung growth, age and size at birth, type of treatments, timing of treatments, complications (such as infections) and lack of lung function.